-Moreover, HJRCA 18 would not reduce the state systems’ current $130+ billion unfunded liability; HJRCA 18 would not address the real fiscal issue caused by the state’s outsized pension debt—how to amortize the $130+ billion debt owed to the five state-sponsored retirement systems in a feasible way.
+Moreover, HJRCA 18 would not reduce the state systems’ current $130+ billion unfunded liability that was largely created by the Illinois General Assemblies and Illinois governors; HJRCA 18 would not address the real fiscal issue caused by the state’s out-sized pension debt—in other words, how to amortize the $130+ billion debt owed to the five state-sponsored retirement systems in a feasible way.
 It would also take three-fifths of the members elected to each house of the General Assembly.

 To also ignore the Fifth and Fourteenth Amendments of the U.S. Constitution and change laws that protect one group of people is to ignore due process and equal protection of the laws that guarantee contractual agreements.